micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 ## <a name="pub_sub"/>Publishers and Subscriptions

-Publisher and subscribers are created with the rclc-package.
+Publishers and subscribers are most easily created with the rclc package.

 Creating a publisher by `rclc_publisher_init_default(..)` from [rclc/publisher.h](https://github.com/micro-ROS/rclc/blob/master/rclc/include/rclc/publisher.h):